Biden’s first press conference: Here are some of the hot-button questions he could face

 The president may also be asked if Deputy Chief of Staff Jen O'Malley Dillon apologized to Duckworth for the comment the senator said "triggered" her -- citing Harris as a reason why the administration is diverse.

-Fox News' Peter Hasson, Keith Koffler, Alex Pappas, Catilin McFall, Kelley Kramer, Morgan Phillips, Brittany De Lea, Sam Dorman and Griff Jenkins contributed to this report.
+Fox News' Peter Hasson, Keith Koffler, Alex Pappas, Catilin McFall, Kelley Kramer, Morgan Phillips, Brittany De Lea, Marisa Schultz, Sam Dorman and Griff Jenkins contributed to this report.